LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 #### Others

-For those that want to look more into Xorg configurations, you can look into:
+If you want to explore into the Xorg configuration options, you can look into:

 - [AMDGPU[4]](https://manpages.debian.org/testing/xserver-xorg-video-amdgpu/amdgpu.4.en.html)
 - [xorg.conf[5]](https://manpages.debian.org/testing/xserver-xorg-core/xorg.conf.5.en.html)